diffux/diffux/README.md

 how things looked a month or a year ago?

-Diffux is a tool that generates and manages visual diffs of web pages, so that you know can easily see even the subtlest effects of your code modifications.
+Diffux is a tool that generates and manages visual diffs of web pages, so that you can easily see even the subtlest effects of your code modifications.

 ## Installing